 However, following Burnley’s stuffing of the Saints, even the most ardent Arsenal fan will be a little wary of the threat the Clarets may pose especially if they got through the Gunners back line.

 Having scored in three of their last four trips to the Emirates in all competitions, do expect Burnley to be something of a thorn in the Gunners side, but with Aubameyang (who has netted six in three games against the Clarets) in the side and the likes of new signing Pepe only adding to the attack, Arsenal have more than enough fire power to make it eleven straight wins in all competitions against their rivals.

-Darren Williamson is an experienced football writer and tipster, covering everything from the Premier League to League Two.
-Darren also closely follows European football, cricket, and tennis and lives just outside London with his family.
+Darren Williamson is an experienced soccer writer and tipster, covering everything from the Premier League to League Two.
+Darren also closely follows European soccer, cricket, and tennis and lives just outside London with his family.
 He counts music, food and travel among his non-sporting interests, but can’t go too long without taking in a sporting event or two.